UPPMAX/HPC-python/docs/load_run_packages.rst

    $ python3 example.py

-|since python is a symbolic link to python3 in this case.
+since python is a symbolic link to python3 in this case.

-|Or, if you loaded a python3 module, you can only use use:
+Or, if you loaded a python3 module, you can use:

 .. code-block:: console